Where Can I Live Stream An Event: Live Streaming Platforms

 Features

-LinkedIn Live offers scheduled events that improve discoverability, along with native integration into LinkedIn Events.
-It supports polls, Q&A, screen sharing, and multi-guest formats, with streams automatically archived on your profile or company page for ongoing visibility.
+LinkedIn Live emphasizes scheduled events for better discoverability and integrates natively with LinkedIn Events.
+It supports polls, Q&A, screen sharing, and multi-guest formats.
+Streams are automatically archived and remain visible on your profile or company page as “Previously recorded live” videos, providing ongoing value and SEO benefits within the LinkedIn ecosystem.

 Pros

-The platform provides access to a highly targeted professional audience, making it ideal for industry conferences, product launches, panel discussions, and corporate webinars.
-Live streams often generate qualified leads and meaningful networking opportunities, extending value beyond the event itself.
+The platform gives access to a highly targeted, professional audience of decision-makers and industry peers.
+This makes it ideal for industry conferences, product launches, panel discussions, corporate webinars, and professional development sessions.
+Live streams frequently generate qualified leads, thoughtful comments, and meaningful networking opportunities that extend well beyond the event.

 Limitations

-Spontaneous streaming has largely been phased out, requiring events to be scheduled in advance.
-Reach is tied closely to your existing network and page followers, and the overall presentation tends to feel more like a meeting than a polished event, particularly for creative or entertainment-focused content.
+As of June 22, 2026, spontaneous streaming has been phased out.
+All live events must be scheduled in advance (though you can schedule with very short notice, even minutes before).
+Reach is closely tied to your existing network and Page followers.
+The overall presentation style tends to feel more like a professional webinar or meeting than a highly polished or entertainment-focused production.

 Best for

-Event planners and organizations hosting professional development sessions, conferences, or stakeholder communications aimed at a business-focused audience.
+Event planners, corporations, consultants, and organizations hosting structured professional development sessions, conferences, panel discussions, or stakeholder communications aimed at a business and thought-leadership audience.

 8. TikTok Live